A painting of antique sewing thread in a still life setting. This is the first of two paintings depicting antique wooden spools.

 Contact us for international postage and handling.

-The wooden spools you may find today are 50+ years old and are now antiques.
-Today sewing thread comes on spools made of plastic; and our grandmothers, and most assuredly, our mothers would have sewn their sewing projects using thread spun on plastic spools.
+Today’s wooden spools are over 50 years old and are considered antiques.
+Sewing thread is now sold on plastic spools, and most likely our grandmothers, and most assuredly, our mothers would have sewn their projects with thread spun on plastic spools.

 I remember playing with empty wooden spools when I was a young child in the 60-70s.
 As I grew older, my grandmother began teaching me how to sew doll clothes and other items.
 However, I barely remember thread coming on anything but plastic spools.
 I remember raiding my grandmother’s sewing box for just the right color of thread I needed, and I remember finding some wooden spools there.

 Unfortunately, wooden spools met their demise back in the 1970s when manufacturers stopped using them to spin thread on.
 It was purely a business decision.
-It had become more economical for them to use plastic spools instead.
+It was more cost-effective for them to use plastic spools instead.
 If you happen to come across a vintage sewing spool, don’t throw it away; hang on to it.
 Wooden spools are antiques and do have some value.
 Just how much it is worth depends on how old the spool is and its condition.

 Have a question?